Architecture is a science of buildings.

 This ultra-wide-angle lens is unmatched in terms of performance.

-Its ideal focal length with the vast angle of view gives a perfectly intact image without any distortion.
+Its ideal focal length with the vast angle of view gives a perfectly intact image without distortion.

 The sharpness and contrast appear well throughout the frame.